clementw168/clementw168/README.md

 ![Logo of Pasteur institut](assets/images/pasteur.jpg)

-One week project in colaboration with the Pasteur institut.
-Study of links between genes from reactions to different stimulus on R.
+One-week project in collaboration with the Pasteur institute.
+Study of links between genes from reactions to different stimuli on R.

 R Studio, Unsupervised learning, PCA, Joint graphical lasso